Assertion and Reason Based Questions Rise of Nationalism in Europe Class 10| History Chapter 1

 Ans. (iv) A is false but R is true.

-8. Q.16.
-Assertion (A): The most serious source of nationalist tension in Europe after 1871 was the Balkans.
+8. Assertion (A): Balkans became the most serious source of nationalist tension.

 Ans. (i) Both A and R are true and R is the correct explanation of A.